Welcome to our Frequently Asked Questions (FAQs). Get answers to the most frequently asked questions about our Fellowship program.

 For Graduates & Refugees He/ She must:

-• Be citizens of Uganda who are 30 years and below.
+• Be citizen of Uganda who is 30 years and below.

-• Refugees who are 35 years and below.
+• Be a refugees who is 35 years and below.

 • Have achieved a minimum CGPA of 3.0 and above.